How Much Does Digital Signage Cost?

 |OPEX||Power usage / 5 years 1kWh=$0.15, Media Player||$322||$ 32||$ 32|

 |TCO||Total Cost of Ownership Hardware 24x7x364||$1.897||$ 1.141||$ 842|

 |TCO||TCO Savings on Media Player||–||-40%||-55%|

 The software is available in two models.
-Cloud-based digital signage software consists of renting access per player in the form of annual contracts. the digital signage price ranges from $ 10 to $ 30 per month depending on the degree of professionalism of the software and the service associated with it.
-Technical support and software updates are included in the price.
+Cloud-based digital signage software consists of renting access per player in the form of annual contracts.
+The digital signage price ranges from $ 10 to $ 30 per month depending on the degree of professionalism of the software and the service associated with it.
+Technical support and software updates are included in the signage pricing.

-Then there is the on-premises software.
+Then there is the on-premise digital signage software.
 You purchase a perpetual license and install both server and player components within your organization.
-It is necessary to add the cost of the support which is between 15 and 20% of the digital signage price of the licenses to benefit from the support, the maintenance, and the updates of the software.
+It is necessary to add the cost of the support which is between 15 and 20% of the digital signage pricing to benefit from the support, the maintenance, and the updates of the software.